 \subsubsection{Disaggregation of the operational problem}

 For a fixed strategic solution $x \in \mathcal{X}$, the BFEP decomposes into a set of $P$ independent operational problems.
-This is exploited in the master problem \eqref{Gen_benders_MP}, where a variable $\Theta_p$ bounds the scheduling costs for each period $p \in \mathcal{P}$.
-Here, we propose to further decompose each operational problem by route.
-Since the operational variables $\{y_{pr}\}_{r \in \mathcal{R}}$ of each period are readily partitioned by route, it suffices to apply the linking constraints \eqref{model:operations:linking_constraints} individually to each route to obtain a separable relaxation of problem \eqref{model:operations}.
-The single-route operational problem of route $r \in \mathcal{R}$ in period $p \in \mathcal{P}$ is given by: \begingroup \allowdisplaybreaks
+This is exploited in the master problem \eqref{LBBD_MP}, where a variable $\Theta_p$ bounds the operational costs of each period $p \in \mathcal{P}$.
+Here, we further decompose the operational problems by route.
+Since the operational variables $\{y_{pr}\}_{r \in \mathcal{R}}$ of each period are readily partitioned by route, applying the linking constraints \eqref{model:operations:linking_constraints} to individual routes yields a separable relaxation of problem \eqref{model:operations}.
+The single-route relaxation for route $r \in \mathcal{R}$ is: \begingroup \setspacing \allowdisplaybreaks

 \endgroup